Back to: Angular Tutorials For Beginners and Professionals

 Product Details Template

 Open src/app/pages/product-details/product-details.html, and then copy-paste the following code.
-This template presents full product information, including images, pricing, delivery details, highlights, and warranty.
-It also includes action buttons to add the product to the cart or buy it immediately.
+This template provides full product information, including images, pricing, delivery details, highlights, and warranty information.
+It also provides action buttons to add the product to the cart or buy it immediately.

 @if (product) {